lll6924/AIwPMHMC/README.md

 ## Using NumPyro's HMC

 It is also possible to use NumPyro's built-in HMC like NUTS to run PM-HMC.
-Once the negative potential are obtained from the potentials, we can use codes like below to run with NumPyro's NUTS.
+Once the negative potential are obtained from the algorithms, we can use codes like below to run with NumPyro's NUTS.

 ```
 from numpyro.infer import MCMC, NUTS